 Memory Grove Park is located just north of downtown SLC, and offers an escape from cement, skyscrapers, and traffic into a secluded park with a year-round stream.
 The 9 acre park includes an off leash area, remnants of old buildings, fountains, restrooms, picnic tables, and the Memorial House.
 Memory Grove features several memorials to Utah’s veterans as well as a replica of the Liberty Bell.
 If you decide to hike further than the park area, to the North you will enter City Creek Canyon.

 The path in City Creek Canyon is a 5.8 mile, paved canyon maintenance road that is closed to the public cars on odd days; bikes are permitted on odd days; pedestrians are allowed every day.
 Dogs must be leashed, and are not allowed past the water treatment building (3 miles up the road).

 Allowed every day except during the rifle deer hunt for the area.
 Dates vary every year, but it is often the 3rd week in October.

 Bike Summer Schedule

 Biking is only allowed in the canyon on ODD DAYS beginning the last Monday in May and ending the last even day of September.
 Regardless of date, biking is not allowed on summer holidays (Memorial Day, July 4th, Pioneer Day, and Labor Day)

-Distance from the north parking lot: 2 miles RT
+Distance from the South parking lot: 2 miles RT + more for exploring